 Purchase New – purchase of a brand new transmission for your vehicle.

-A transmission rebuild requires placing your car on a lift, removing your transmission, disassembling of the gear system and components, repair, then reinstall into the vehicle.
+A transmission rebuild requires placing your car on a lift, removing your transmission, disassembling of the gear system and components, repairing it, then reinstalling it into the vehicle.

 Can I Get a Used Transmission?

 At Triangle Imports, we don’t believe in taking used parts from junked cars to fix your engineering masterpiece, but we do believe in rebuilding YOUR transmission.
-If your transmission is in poor shape, we will help guide you through the best course for your vehicle repair.
-Typically, we can rebuild an import transmission for less than the cost of purchasing a brand new transmission.
+If your transmission is in poor shape, we will help guide you through the best course of action for your vehicle repair.
+Typically, we can rebuild a European transmission for less than the cost of purchasing a brand new transmission.

 Why Your Car’s Transmission System is Important